-Breakaway units: All our caravans are fitted with a breakaway unit which applies the trailer brakes in the unlikely event that the caravan breaks away from the tow vehicle.
+Breakaway units: All our caravans are fitted with a breakaway unit that applies the trailer brakes in the unlikely event that the caravan breaks away from the tow vehicle.

 Battery Monitors: NSW law states that caravans over 2T Gross Mass must also be fitted with a caravan battery monitor.
 This is to ensure that the Caravan Battery has enough charge to power the electric brakes should the breakaway unit be activated.
 Our vans come supplied with a wireless battery monitor which plugs into your cigarette lighter so no extra wiring is required in your car.

 - Fridge: Our fridges run on 3 types of power- 12V, 240V, and gas.

 Running the fridge while travelling: The only way to run the fridge on 12V while traveling is to have a 12 pin flat plug on your car wired to the Jayco wiring diagram (copy available).
 This way the fridge runs on the car battery which is being charged while driving.
 Auto electricians will usually include a cut -out relay in this circuit so the car’s battery doesn’t go flat if you stop for an extended time but leave the van connected to the car.
 The fridge is not connected to the 12V battery in the caravan (or solar where fitted), and it’s illegal to operate the fridge on gas while the vehicle is being towed.

 - Microwave, Air Conditioning and Washing Machine (where fitted) will only operate with 240V power connected.

 - Hot Water operates on 240V or gas

 - Lights, TV, and Radio operate on 12V or 240V.
 They automatically switch to a 240V transformer when power is connected.